Cerro Quiac

 Cerro Quiac contains two small groups of pre-Columbian architecture.
 An ethnohistoric document from the early Colonial period describes the site as a fortress founded by the Mam Maya, who were subsequently driven from the area by Kʼicheʼ expansion.
 Cerro Quiac has been dated to the Early Postclassic period of Mesoamerican chronology (approximately 900–1200 AD).
-Local Kʼicheʼ folklore holds that the archaeological site was a training ground for Kʼicheʼ warriors, and that the Kʼicheʼ hero Tecun Uman died upon the hill.
+According to local Kʼicheʼ folklore, the site once served as a training ground for warriors.
+The Kʼicheʼ hero Tecun Uman is said to have died upon the hill.

 Etymology

 The name of the hill is variously said to be derived either from the Kʼicheʼ word kʼiaq, meaning "flea", or from the name of a small black flower that grows on the hill.
 Cerro means "hill" in Spanish.
 The name k'iaqb'al for the archaeological site means "place of throwing/shooting".

 Location

 The site is situated to the south of the Plains of Urbina, 2 km east of the Samala River, upon a prominent hill that is visible for approximately 4 km in each direction.
 The summit of the hill is covered with pine forest.
 The hilltop consists of a 100 m long ridge, varying in width from 20 to 100 m.
 The hill is steep-sided, with the easiest approach from the northeast, the direction furthest from the pre-Columbian remains.
 The western portion of the ridge is the highest, rising 160 m above the valley floor; some 60 m higher than the rest of the hilltop.